Bryan-TranLu/Module10_Challenge/README.md

 # Module10_Challenge
-Submission for Bryan Tran Lu
+Submission for Bryan Tran Lu.

 ## Description
-This assignment utilizes a GeoViews and hvPlot for data visualization.
+This assignment explores unsupervised learning models on a cryptocurrency dataset.
+The data is cleaned using StandardScaler, and the optimal value of 'k' is calculate using using a KMeans model followed by plotting an Elbow Curve.
+The number of features are reduced and the data is assessed using Principal Component Analysis (PCA).
+Elbow curves and cluster plots are compared at the end of the script.

 ## Instructions
 The assignment script can be found in the Starter_Code folder.
 The file name is `crypto_investments.ipynb`.